GUIDE Kyoto Shopping Guide Come for the history, stay for the myriad shopping options

-Kyoto has more than just temples on offer — visit its many shopping districts for traditional goods and modern gifts alike
+Kyoto offers more than just temples—visit its many shopping districts for traditional goods and modern gifts alike

 Kyoto's streets are filled with old, traditional shops that hearken back to the time when it ruled as Japan's ancient capital.
 This city continues to be one of Japan's trendiest, meaning you can also find many new shops selling chic souvenirs and one-of-a-kind items.